Bioverativ Inc (BIVV) Receives New Coverage from Analysts at Leerink Swann

-Stock analysts at Leerink Swann started coverage on shares of Bioverativ Inc (OTC:BIVV) in a research report issued to clients and investors on Wednesday.
-The firm set an “outperform” rating and a $56.00 price target on the stock.
+Leerink Swann assumed coverage on shares of Bioverativ Inc (NASDAQ:BIVV) in a research report report published on Tuesday.
+The brokerage issued an outperform rating and a $56.00 price target on the stock.

-Other equities analysts also recently issued reports about the stock.
-Stifel Nicolaus began coverage on shares of Bioverativ in a report on Friday, February 3rd.
-They issued a “buy” rating and a $54.00 price target on the stock.
-Piper Jaffray Companies began coverage on shares of Bioverativ in a report on Monday, February 6th.
-They issued a “neutral” rating on the stock.
-Raymond James Financial, Inc. began coverage on shares of Bioverativ in a report on Tuesday, February 7th.
-They issued a “strong-buy” rating and a $59.00 price target on the stock.
-Gabelli assumed coverage on shares of Bioverativ in a report on Thursday, February 2nd.
-They issued a “buy” rating and a $58.00 price target on the stock.
-Finally, Morgan Stanley assumed coverage on Bioverativ in a research note on Thursday, February 2nd.
-They issued an “underweight” rating and a $41.00 price objective on the stock.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating, three have issued a buy rating and one has given a strong buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus target price of $53.60.
+A number of other brokerages have also weighed in on BIVV.
+Goldman Sachs Group, Inc. (The) reissued a buy rating and set a $55.00 price objective on shares of Bioverativ in a report on Wednesday, February 8th.
+Raymond James Financial, Inc. initiated coverage on shares of Bioverativ in a report on Tuesday, February 7th.
+They set a strong-buy rating and a $59.00 price objective on the stock.
+Gabelli initiated coverage on shares of Bioverativ in a report on Thursday, February 2nd.
+They set a buy rating and a $58.00 price objective on the stock.
+Cowen and Company initiated coverage on shares of Bioverativ in a report on Friday, January 27th.
+They set a market perform rating and a $47.00 price objective on the stock.
+Finally, Stifel Nicolaus initiated coverage on shares of Bioverativ in a report on Friday, February 3rd.
+They set a buy rating and a $54.00 price objective on the stock.
+One analyst has rated the stock with a sell rating, two have given a hold rating, five have given a buy rating and one has given a strong buy rating to the company.
+Bioverativ currently has a consensus rating of Buy and an average target price of $51.89.

-This news story was originally published by Chaffey Breeze and is the property of of Chaffey Breeze.
-If you are accessing this news story on another website, it was illegally stolen and republished in violation of U.S. and international copyright and trademark law.
-The legal version of this news story can be viewed at https://www.chaffeybreeze.com/2017/02/16/bioverativ-inc-bivv-receives-new-coverage-from-analysts-at-leerink-swann.html.
+This story was originally reported by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are accessing this story on another publication, it was illegally stolen and republished in violation of US & international trademark & copyright law.
+The legal version of this story can be read at https://www.chaffeybreeze.com/2017/02/20/bioverativ-inc-bivv-receives-new-coverage-from-analysts-at-leerink-swann-2.html.

 Bioverativ Company Profile